 The 2015 seasonal lineup have given rise to several shows surrounding superheroes and their antics.
 From the well known juggernauts like One Punch Man, to the more paradoxical ones like Punch Line; superhero stories seem to be on an all time rise, which can be a direct respondent to the recent boom for superhero films surging in the west.
 With the success of The Avengers, currently one of the highest grossing movies of all time, and Marvel's ever-expanding cinematic universe, as well as DC Comics, who has also thrown their hats in the ring to follow the trend, this phase isn't expected to die down anytime soon.

 Japan has always been influenced by the actions of big brother, and this is now being reflected in the world of anime, with the introduction of shows like 2013's Gatchaman Crowds and Samurai Flamenco, all the way up to what's being produced today.
 And like studio Bones's other 2015 show Kekkai Sensen (Blood Blockade Battlefront), which explored this idea in a less common way, they once again take that approach with Concrete Revolutio: exploring the inner workings of the would-be organizations that would form if superheroes truly exist.
 Similar in structure to the governing bodies found in movies such as The Incredibles and Men In Black, Concrete Revolutio focuses on the political maneuvering and policies that such an organization like that would have to navigate when dealing with "superhumans".
-The biggest difference from those movies however, is the creative liberty that Concrete took to toss in every supernatural entity in consumable media under the same umbrella, which resulted in the biggest supernatural orgy placed on a TV series format since the likes of X-Files and Once Upon A Time.
+The biggest difference from those movies however, is the creative liberty that Concrete takes to toss in every supernatural entity in consumable media under the same umbrella, which results in the biggest supernatural orgy placed on a TV series format since the likes of X-Files and Once Upon A Time.